Speech Link: A SENCO's Guide to Early Language

 Teaching assistants should be given a dedicated space and consistent time for these sessions.
 The SENCO should check the 'Intervention Logs' on the Speech Link portal once a month.
 This ensures the planned support is actually happening in the classroom.

 It is common for staff to confuse Speech Link with other tools like Language Link or WellComm.
-While they all fall under the SLCN umbrella, they test very different things.
+While they all fall under the SLCN umbrella, they assess different aspects of communication, so schools should not treat a speech sound score as a full language profile (Bishop et al., 2017).
 Speech Link is purely about the sounds of speech.

 Language Link focuses on understanding.
 It tests whether a child can follow instructions or understand complex grammar.
 A child might have perfect speech sounds but still fail a language comprehension test.